Production of extra quarks at the Large Hadron Collider beyond the Narrow Width Approximation: Extra quark mixing with third generation SM quarks

-The effect of off-shell contributions is shown in Fig.~\ref{fig:PXthird}.
-We show only the results for a LHC energy of 13 TeV, and we have checked that results at 8 TeV are analogous.
+The effect of a large width in the cross-section due to off-shell contributions and to topologies which are absent in the NWA limit is shown in Fig.~\ref{fig:SXthird}.
+At parton level we will only show results at 13 TeV.
+We verified that the results at 8 TeV are qualitatively similar.